ryanczm/Analytic-Musings/_posts/2023-12-31-principals-of-principal-components.md

 <!-- <figcaption>Treasury yields, 2012-2022</figcaption> -->
 </center>

+This looks somewhat mean reverting, but only over a very long period, unlike the original paper's chart.
 The high correlation coefficients are in constrast to the zero to no correlation in the original paper, likely due to the short window.
 The authors state a choice of window is very important.
 A long window captures longer term changes in yield curves, but if yield regimes/policies change over time, then we end up using irrelevant information.

 The 1Y PCA rolling window weights look like this: